Thursday, November 21, 2024

 Explore the Colorful Markets

 In the old town, on both sides of the river, you’ll find colorful markets selling all types of souvenirs, decorations, toys, and traditional objects, like gorgeous coffee sets.
 I could spend hours admiring the elaborate decorations on coffee pots and cups, each with different colors and motifs.
-Whether you plan or buying something or not, checking out the shops is a must.
+Whether you plan on buying something or not, checking out the shops is a must.
 And to be honest, it’s impossible not to, since the shops take a great part of Mostar’s old town.

 Mostar